Zugzwqng/TerminalOfLies/README.md

 # TerminalOfLies
 This allows players to get MultiISOs and complete votecounts for mafia games on fortressoflies.com.

+To use this program for the first time:
+  1. Open your terminal, and go to the folder where you want to set things up in.
+  2. Run the command "git clone https://github.com/Zugzwqng/TerminalOfLies"
+  3. Enter the newly created folder with the command "cd TerminalOfLies"
+  4. Run the command "python3 TerminalOfLies.py"

+You may have to install python packages.
+You can do so with "pip install <package-name>".

+To use this program for the second time and onwards:
+  1. Open your terminal, and go to the folder where you have set things up in.
+  2. Run the command "cd TerminalOfLies"
+  3. Run the command "python3 TerminalOfLies.py"

-To report bugs, contact crystqllized on Discord (Zugzwang on FoL).
+To get help installing, or to report bugs, contact crystqllized on Discord (Zugzwang on FoL).